chtien18/arduino_lib/libraries/TinyGSM/README.md

 ![examples](/extras/examples.png)

 ### TinyGSM is tiny
-WebClient example for Arduino Nano (with Software Serial) takes little resources:
+The complete WebClient example for Arduino Uno (via Software Serial) takes little resources:
 ```
-Sketch uses 11,916 bytes (38%) of program storage space.
-Maximum is 30,720 bytes.
+Sketch uses 14094 bytes (43%) of program storage space.
+Maximum is 32256 bytes.
-Global variables use 649 bytes (31%) of dynamic memory.
-Maximum is 2,048 bytes.
+Global variables use 625 bytes (30%) of dynamic memory, leaving 1423 bytes for local variables.
+Maximum is 2048 bytes.
 ```
+Arduino GSM library uses 15868 bytes (49%) of Flash and 1113 bytes (54%) of RAM in a similar scenario.
+TinyGSM also pulls data gently from the modem (whenever possible), so it can operate on very little RAM.
-Now, you have more space for your experiments.
+**Now, you have more space for your experiments.**

+### Supported modem models
+- [x] SIMCom SIM800 series (SIM800A, SIM800C, SIM800L, SIM800H, SIM808, SIM868)
+- [x] SIMCom SIM900 series (SIM900A, SIM900D, SIM908, SIM968)
+- [x] AI-Thinker A6, A6C, A7
+- [x] Neoway M590
+- [x] ESP8266 (AT commands interface, similar to GSM modems)

 ### Supported modules
-- [x] SIMCom SIM800, SIM800A, SIM800C, SIM800L, SIM800H, SIM808, SIM868
+- [x] GPRSbee
-- [x] SIMCom SIM900, SIM900A, SIM900D, SIM908, SIM968
+- [x] Microduino GSM
+- [x] Adafruit FONA (Mini Cellular GSM Breakout)
+- [x] Adafruit FONA 800/808 Shield
+- [x] ... other modules based on supported modems

-More modules may be supported later:
+More modems may be supported later:
+- [ ] Hi-Link HLK-RM04
+- [ ] Quectel M10, M95, UG95
 - [ ] SIMCom SIM5320, SIM5216
-- [ ] AI-Thinker A6, A6C, A7
-- [ ] Quectel M10, M95, UG95
-- [ ] Neoway M590
+- [ ] Telit GL865
 - [ ] ZTE MG2639

 Watch this repo for new updates!
 And of course, contributions are welcome ;)

-### Uses internal modem buffer for receive
-TinyGSM pulls data gently from the modem (whenever possible), so it can operate on very little RAM.

 ## Getting Started